French

 Term 2 |

-2a.
-‘Léducation autour du monde ( Education around the World) – Students learn about education in other countries, including timetables, subjects, the school day uniform and school rules.
+Mon collège – Students learn about education, including timetables, subjects, the school day uniform and school rules.
 They understand more about verb formation and how to express simple opinions and link ideas using conjunctives and adverbs of time.
-They begin to use resources more independently.
-2b.
-Les Jeux Olympiques ( The Olympic games)– Students learn about the origins and aims of the Olympics, and Olympic sports.
-They become more familiar with present tense verb formation, the use of prepositions and time phrases and develop their ability to extend sentences and express opinions. |
+They begin to use resources more independently. |

 Term 3 |